AxonIQ/reference-guide/part3/command-dispatching.md

 DisruptorCommandBus
 -------------------

-The `SimpleCommandBus` has reasonable performance characteristics, especially when you've gone through the performance tips in [Performance Tuning](performance-tuning.md#performance-tuning).
+The `SimpleCommandBus` has reasonable performance characteristics, especially when you've gone through the performance tips in [Performance Tuning](../part4/performance-tuning.md#performance-tuning).
 The fact that the `SimpleCommandBus` needs locking to prevent multiple threads from concurrently accessing the same aggregate causes processing overhead and lock contention.

 The `DisruptorCommandBus` takes a different approach to multithreaded processing.
 Instead of having multiple threads each doing the same process, there are multiple threads, each taking care of a piece of the process.
-The `DisruptorCommandBus` uses the Disruptor (<http://lmax-exchange.github.io/disruptor/>), a small framework for concurrent programming, to achieve much better performance, by just taking a different approach to multithreading.
+The `DisruptorCommandBus` uses the Disruptor (<http://lmax-exchange.github.io/disruptor/>), a small framework for concurrent programming, to achieve much better performance, by just taking a different approach to multi-threading.
 Instead of doing the processing in the calling thread, the tasks are handed off to two groups of threads, that each take care of a part of the processing.
 The first group of threads will execute the command handler, changing an aggregate's state.
-The second group will store and publish the events to the Event Store and Event Bus.
+The second group will store and publish the events to the Event Store.

 While the `DisruptorCommandBus` easily outperforms the `SimpleCommandBus` by a factor of 4(!), there are a few limitations: